scriptotek/ar-project/index.md

 1. AR.js
 2. WebXR
 3. 6d.ai
-4. EasyAR
-5. ARCore
+4. ARCore
-6. Vuforia
+5. Vuforia
-7. Wikitude
+6. Wikitude

 ## Criteria for choice of platform
 The main criteria we use to evaulate the different platforms are: